YueLu0116/Self-Learning/Language/Cpp/cpp-faq.md

 }
 ```

 Method 2: Return a smart pointer.
-But when I'm working on functions others' defined, I can't return what I want.
+But when I'm working on functions defined by others, I can't return what I want.

 ```cpp
 unique_ptr<int> count()